Revisiting the Platonic Representation Hypothesis: An Aristotelian View: Impact statement

 \paragraph{The Platonic Representation Hypothesis.} A growing body of work examines whether neural networks trained under different conditions converge toward similar representations.
 The Platonic Representation Hypothesis~\citep{pmlr-v235-huh24a} posits that as models scale, their representations increasingly converge across architectures and even across modalities such as vision and language, with convergence reported under both global and local similarity measures.
 Follow-up work has examined factors influencing these trends, including model size, training duration, and data distribution~\citep{raugel2025disentangling}, and has explored analogous convergence effects in broader settings such as video models~\citep{zhu2025dynamic} and comparisons to biological vision~\citep{marcos2025convergent}.
+Prior work attributes convergence to shared factors such as training data distribution, scale, and objective functions~\citep{raugel2025disentangling,pmlr-v235-huh24a}.
+Our calibration-based analysis does not contradict these findings but refines their interpretation, showing that the evidence for convergence depends on whether it is measured by global or local similarity.
 In this work, we revisit the Platonic Representation Hypothesis using our null-calibration framework that controls for width and depth confounders.